SWITCH INDICATIONS

 2. Yaeger R, Uboha NV, Klempner SJ, et al. Adagrasib + cetuximab for KRASG12C-mutated metastatic colorectal cancer: longer follow-up analysis from KRYSTAL-1.
 Poster presented at the American Society of Clinical Oncology (ASCO) Gastrointestinal Cancers Symposium; January 23-25, 2025; San Francisco, CA and online.

-4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V.4.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed April 4, 2025.
+Accessed November 26, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.